7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 17/exercise 1.md

-This exercise took me a long time to complete.
+his exercise took me a long time to complete.
 I used `curl` to examine the format of the request and response:

      curl -vIF mail.com